A Shofar Sounds in Leonard Bernstein’s Work

 Like many music lovers, we found inspiration in Bernstein’s art but also in his life.
 Here was a musical polymath who proved it was possible to do it all.
 Bernstein was the principal conductor of the New York Philharmonic, a noted Gustav Mahler expert and the charismatic presenter of the Omnibus series and Young People’s Concerts on CBS television.
 He also composed symphonies, chamber music, ballet and film scores, choral works, operas and a cache of musicals, including one of the most beloved of all time—West Side Story.
 But Bernstein was more than just a towering American musical presence who happened to be Jewish.
 He used music to actively explore his Jewish identity, further the cause of social justice and search for a solution to what he called the 20th-century crisis of faith.

-These elements of his life and work provide the foundation of “Leonard Bernstein: The Power of Music,” a traveling exhibition premiering at Philadelphia’s National Museum of American Jewish History from March 16 to September 2, and part of a worldwide centennial celebration of the great musician’s birth.
+These elements of his life and work provide the foundation of “Leonard Bernstein: The Power of Music,” a traveling exhibition that premiered at Philadelphia’s National Museum of American Jewish History in 2018, part of the centennial celebration of the great musician’s birth, and is now at the Maltz Museum of Jewish Heritage in Cleveland through March 1, 2020.
 Through listening stations, films, interactive media and personal artifacts, the exhibition offers a multi-layered appreciation of Bernstein’s work as it relates to the Jewish experience.

 Bernstein was born on August 25, 1918, to Samuel and Jennie Bernstein, Ukrainian Jewish immigrants who settled in Lawrence, Mass.
 His earliest exposure to music was at Congregation Mishkan Tefila, a fairly progressive Conservative synagogue that featured a mixed choir, organ music and a Vienna-trained cantor.